edenreich/turbo-datatables-response/README.md

     // Optionally you can give the Datatables the mysql connection. const datatables = await Datatables();

+    // Set the inputs from the client. datatables.setInputs(inputs);

     // supply the table name and the columns you need. datatables.of('users').only(['id', 'name', 'email']);

     // or use the inverse
     // dt.of('users').hide(['password']);

-    // Set the inputs from the client. datatables.setInputs(inputs);

-    // Edit values of the fly.
-    datatables.edit('name', (row) => {
+    // Edit rows values on the fly. datatables.edit('name', (row) => {
         return 'Test '+row.name;
     });